 And as UI Designer, what should I master?

 When it comes to user interface design, I heartily believe the UI professional should be involved in the Strategy, Discovery, and Analysis phases.
 However, it’s in the Design and Development phases that the UI designer shines.

-We, UI Designers, are responsible for converting the brand’s strengths and visual assets to a product’s interface as to best enhance the user’s experience.
+We, UI Designers, are responsible for converting the brand’s strengths and visual assets to a product’s interface to enhance the user’s experience.
 We determine the layout, the colors, and the typography – we are committed to the look and feel, the presentation and interactivity of a product.

 Then, we create a style guide for the frontend engineering team to build the actual interface.
-Our position requires customer analysis, design research, branding, and graphic development, prototyping, interactivity, animation, adaptation to different device screen sizes and implementation with the developers – always aiming to maintain consistency throughout the pages.
+Our position requires customer analysis, design research, branding, and graphic development, prototyping, interactivity, animation, adaptation to different device screen sizes, and implementation with the developers – always aiming to maintain consistency throughout the pages.

 UI is crucial to any digital product because its goal is to translate the brand values and UX guidelines into the interface.

 An excellent user interface establishes trust between customers and the brand.